Cooper315315/File-upload-simulation/README.md

 **Question:**
 *"Does content validation (magic bytes) enhance security effectiveness compared to extension validation alone? "*

-Based on the ABCDE characteristics in function of security, this question is based on the A - elemment "Autonomy" because how the controller and client application runs independently.
+Based on the ABCDE characteristics in function of security, this question is based on the A - element "Autonomy" because how the controller and client application runs independently.
 The controller validates and implements security procedures whilst the client uploads files to the system.

 ---